-Now that you are ready in body, mind and spirit, wrap yourself in the sheet provided and let the Mikveh Guide know you are ready.
+Now that you are ready in body, mind and spirit, wrap yourself in the sheet provided and let the Mikveh Guide know you are ready by dialing 200.
 The guide is here to help make your immersion as meaningful as possible, to answer questions, provide guidance, insure privacy, and, where appropriate, to assure you that your immersion is "fit" or kasher.

 As you enter the mikveh do not rush.
 Walk slowly.
-Count the seven steps into the water stopping on each one.
+Count the seven steps into the water, stopping on each one.
+Reach for the handle that will permit a "kiss" of living water into your mikveh.
+Open the connection between you and the beginning.